yalexublue/High_School_Picker/## Student.md

 # Epics

-## View presonalized recommendations of High Schools -- Students
+## View personalized recommendations of High Schools -- Students

 <!-- In this epic, Shortlist will enable Students to view personalized recommendations of High Schools.
 Stories: -->